LiamRM/OSAsgn2/README.md

 # OSAssignment2
-### 2nd Assignment for the NYUAD Operating Systems Course, submitted March 13th 2021
+### 2nd Assignment for Operating Systems class, submitted March 13th 2021
 ### by Liam Richards

 ## HOW TO RUN THE PROGRAM